-If you’re looking for ways to save money on a college education, this blog will give you plenty of out of the box and unconventional options.
-The college landscape is changing so rapidly that savings can be found in the most unusual places, especially if you’re willing to research, question conventional think and dig a little deeper.
+If you’re looking for College Savings when trying to get a university education?
+This blog will give you plenty of out of the box and unconventional options for college savings.
+The college landscape is changing so rapidly that savings can be found in the most unusual places.
+Especially if you’re willing to research and question conventional thinking and dig a little deeper.

 This is blog #5 in our College Savings Series.
 Scroll to the bottom of this page for links to the entire series.

 In the past 30 years, college costs have risen faster than gasoline, eggs, homes and gold.
 As in any industry where prices are rising, there are always innovators who are creating ways to get the job done more conveniently and for less money.

 In this article, we’ll present 10 of the many ways we’ve discovered, in the ever-changing college landscape, to get that college degree for much less.

 College Savings #1 – Community Colleges – 78% less